This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 99% of our metalware is crafted from solid brass, an alloy primarily composed of copper and zinc.
 Both copper and zinc are finite resources.

-Our solid brass metalware is exclusively and purposefully designed to be light-weight, yet it boasts outstanding strength and durability.
-This ensures it can endure the wear and tear our products are subject it to over several years and even decades.
+Our solid brass metalware is exclusively and purposefully designed to be lightweight, yet it boasts outstanding strength and durability.
+This ensures it can endure the wear and tear our products are subjected to over several years — and even decades.

 Sustainability